 I do what brings me joy and have spent the last few years breaking down social and family expectations.

+In order to be a good human, I spend a lot of time in nature.
 I have a deep connection with nature, hence I have a strong desire to save the world.

 I believe that when as a collective, we are healthy on all levels – mental, physical and spiritual, we will be kinder to ourselves, the people around us and mother earth.